animalet/excel-streaming-reader/README.md

+# Excel Streaming Reader (legacy)

+This is a port to Java 6 of [Excel Streaming Reader](https://github.com/monitorjbl/excel-streaming-reader), which was created for Java 7+.
+The capabilities remain the same but in a legacy flavour.

 # Excel Streaming Reader

 If you've used [Apache POI](http://poi.apache.org) in the past to read in Excel files, you probably noticed that it's not very memory efficient.
 Reading in an entire workbook will cause a severe memory usage spike, which can wreak havoc on a server.